bethsebian/game_of_life/README.markdown

 *   Does add new cells and corresponding relationships to neighbors to matrix.
   *   Only cascades through a given matrix of cells.
   *   Can not turn an unoccupied neighbor position to live (or dead for that matter) cell.
+*   Don't love that we traverse the matrix 4 times for every transformation (set_next_condition_all, untouch_all, update_condition_all, untouch_all).
+Consider alternatives.
 *   Test setup for seed patterns is pretty wonky, time-intensive, and difficult to read.
 *   Runner file with basic command line interface (NICE TO HAVE).
 *   Module featuring of common seed patterns (block, beehive, tub, blinker, glider).
 These could be used both for testing and as available seeds for CLI user (NICE TO HAVE).